 The Innovandi GCCRN brings together industry and academia to collaborate on pre-competitive research in areas such as alternate clinker and new binders.
-Launched in 2019, the network comprises over 70 industrial and academic partners from across the globe and they are delivering a programme of core and partner projects and identifying the specific research needs of the cement and concrete value chain.
+Since its launch in 2019, the network has grown, with several core projects underway between collaborators that show great promise.